manikanta-cse/cron-job-container/README.md

-"# cron-job-container"
+# cron-job-container

-steps to run
+## steps to run

-Build - docker build -t myalpinecron .
+Build -> docker build -t myalpinecron .

-Run - docker run -d myalpinecron
+Run -> docker run -d  -e env=preprod myalpinecron

 To verify its working, you need to check logs

 docker exec -ti 'id' cat /var/log/script.log

 id - you will get when you run an cantainer